- Leadership & Learning

 - Research Services

 We create the conditions for governance success so democracy and its institutions can take root and thrive.

-This Fiscal Decentralization and Resiliency Building project supports the advancement of fiscal federalism and decentralization in Iraq which is required for it to become a stable, federal democracy with sustainable economic growth.
-It does so through the elaboration of a federal system able to meet the needs of its population in an effective and equitable manner.
-It assists the Government of Iraq (GOI) and the Kurdistan Regional Government (KRG) and other provinces to stabilize their fiscal and program-responsibilities through the design, implementation, and management of fiscal transfer programs that support more rapid decentralization.
-Begun in 2015, this complex, multi-year project is in wind-down and is expected to wrap up in 2021
+This Fiscal Decentralization and Resiliency Building project supported the advancement of fiscal federalism and decentralization in Iraq.
+It did so through an elaboration of a federal system better able to meet the needs of its population in a more effective and equitable manner.
+As well, the project assisted the Government of Iraq (GOI) and the Kurdistan Regional Government (KRG) and other provinces in stabilizing their fiscal and program-responsibilities through the design, implementation, and management of fiscal transfer programs that supported more rapid decentralization.

 This project aimed to try and establish a culture of social accountability by working with local civil society organizations to form a civil society platform engaged in local development plans.
 This work specifically focused on improving government activities for citizens in the Iraqi governorates of Wassit and Babil.
 This project had three specific objectives: Improvement in basic government activities; Provide for a civil society auditing of the performance of government activities; and the establishment of an effective, broad-based and inclusive civil society platform of about 25 representatives of NGOs, academia, unions, youth, tribal leaders and other leaders and influencers in the province.